Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 {% highlight cs %}
 // Make some initial patches, regardless of the configuration set. private static void InitialPatching() {
-  Patches.PatcherBlanker("TonicTrouble.exe", 0xD28A8, 11);
+  Patches.PatcherBleacher("TonicTrouble.exe", 0xD28A8, 11);
-  Patches.PatcherBlanker("TonicTrouble.exe", 0xD28EC, 9);
+  Patches.PatcherBleacher("TonicTrouble.exe", 0xD28EC, 9);
-  Patches.PatcherBlanker("SetupTT.exe", 0x69C4, 9);
+  Patches.PatcherBleacher("SetupTT.exe", 0x69C4, 9);
 }
 {% endhighlight %}
 </div>

 <br>

 Finally, we run the game.
-Note the use of the `-cd-rom:` parameter, which will be activated if the *portable mode* option is selected, and will tell the game the CD drive location.
+Note the use of the `-cd-rom:` parameter, which will be activated if the **portable mode** option is selected, and will tell the game the CD drive location.
 Leaving it empty uses the current directory:

 <br>